Felly Bull

 • See Notes if you'd like to make homemade croutons for topping the soup with.

-• Melt the butter in a large soup or casserole pot (I use our 24cm casserole pot) and add the bacon lardons.
+• Melt the butter in a large saucepan or casserole pot (I use our 24cm casserole pot) and add the bacon.
 Fry for 2 to 3 minutes until the bacon starts to colour.

 • Add the leeks and potatoes and stir round to coat in the butter and bacon.

-• Add the stock, bay leaves, salt and pepper, and bring to the boil.
+• Add the stock, bay leaves, season with salt and freshly ground black pepper, and bring to the boil.
 Simmer for 15 minutes, covered slightly with the pan lid, until the vegetables are cooked through.

 • Remove the pan from the heat and discard the bay leaves.
 Using a stick blender, blend until smooth and return to the heat.
 Add in the milk and add any extra seasoning, to taste.
 (Note: this soup can end up quite thick, so just dilute slightly with hot water to get your desired consistency.)